platform9/terraform-provider-pf9/README.md

 }
 ```

-With that in place Run `terraform init` to initalize the plugin.
+With that in place `terraform init` to initalize the plugin.
+Then `terraform apply` to run.

 ## Contributing